 All smart city projects, including the SCC projects, monitor and evaluate extensively.
-Often, a separate work package is dedicated to these tasks.
-Several initiatives are ongoing, facilitating the exchange and harmonisation of M&E approaches across smart city projects, including the SCC01 Task Group on Monitoring and Replication, in which ATELIER participates.
+In ATELIER, several initiatives are ongoing, facilitating the exchange and harmonisation of M&E approaches across smart city projects, including the SCC01 Task Group on Monitoring and Evaluation, in which ATELIER participates.